-This monitor utilizes NVIDIA G-SYNC and has a 1 ms reponse time, so there should be minimal input lag and screen tearing.
+This monitor utilizes NVIDIA G-SYNC and has a 1 ms response time, so there should be minimal input lag and screen tearing.

 3. Omen by HP 25 Inch FHD Gaming Monitor

 The final of the Pro Picks comes from Omen.
 This monitor also sits at a resolution of 1920×1080 with a refresh rate of 144Hz.
-It also supports DisplayPort and HDMI, so you shouldn’t have any issues with getting it to work with whatever you have.
+It also supports DisplayPort and HDMI, so you should not have issues getting it to work with whatever you have.

-With an anti-glare panel on this monitor, you’ll be able to see more than just that giant yellow splotch of light coming through your window.
+With an anti-glare panel on this monitor, you will see more than just that giant yellow splotch of light coming through your window.

-If you’re just looking for a monitor at a more affordable price, then maybe some of these options will be a bit better for you, with similar specs.
+If you are looking for a monitor at a more affordable price, then maybe some of these options will be a bit better for you, with similar specs.

 4. Acer XFA240